kesko-dev/http-service-design/README.md

     The latest Swagger YAML should be always uploaded to IBM API Connect.

+    **TODO:** Add a link and description how to exactly do this.

 2. Public API is exposed via IBM API Connect

 3. "How to get the service running" -documentation

+    Your service repository should provide or link to this type of documentation in README.md file.

     Preferably the service would use Docker or Vagrant to run local environment.
     This makes it easier to kickstart the development for new developers or